sandeepbtm/REA-Toy-Robot/README.md

   After clone install the dependency as mentioned above.

-### Running Toy_Robot
+# Running Toy_Robot

     ``` python __main__.py```

+    Please provide the directory name either input_data or incorrect_data using (stdin) command line parameter.

     It accepts input file with the valid parameter.
 Hence some testing files have been attached for reference within the input_data.

+# Testing

+    ``` python __main__.py```

+    This accepts a directory where all the text files reside either incorrect or correct.

+    If incorrect data provided it terminates the program with the exception raised.

 ## Conclusion

-   After successfully running the application it will show the output as required which is provided into the input.txt file.
+   After successfully running the application it will show the output as required which is provided into the input.txt files.